Vallée des Rouets: Geology

 The geological history of the Thiers region is characterized by the presence and behavior of a major fault oriented from north to south, which affects the region's bedrock.
 The fault divides the bedrock in distinct sections, which allows the tectonic collapse of the western section while the eastern section remains more or less in place.

 The collapse of the western bedrock allows both sides of the fault to fill with sedimentary rocks, forming the Limagne basin upon which the lower town of Thiers is built.
 In the east, the bedrock that has not collapsed lies under the Forez mountains, which are made up of igneous rocks that support the upper town.
 The Vallée des Rouets cuts through these rocks.

 The soil of the valley is part of the geographic formation Massif Central.
 It consists mainly of different granites, sometimes mixed with sand and gravel.

 Hydrography

 The valley is drained by the 32 km long river Durolle, the drainage basin of which is 1456 km2.
 The river has been utilized for its locomotive power, particularly to drive the mechanisms to sharpen knife blades.
 The river is also a trout fishing area, due to the improvement of water quality in the 21st century.

 Demography

 The town of Thiers encompasses the majority of the Vallée des Rouets.
-Further upstream, the Durolle cuts through the towns La Monnerie-le-Montel, Celles-sur-Durolle, Les Salles, Cervières, Noirétable et Chabreloche.
-The total number of inhabitants at the 2015 census was 18,802.
+Further upstream, the Durolle cuts through the towns La Monnerie-le-Montel, Celles-sur-Durolle, Les Salles, Cervières, Noirétable and Chabreloche.